zoardgodor/ZVidDown/README.md

 5. Set the output folder.
 6. Click the Download button.

+## License
+See: LICENSE.txt
+BY INSTALLING AND USING THE PROGRAM, YOU ACCEPT THE LICENSE AGREEMENT.

-## Multilanguage (Language Selection)
+## Multilingual Support (Language Selection)

 The program supports multiple languages.
 By default, you can choose between English and Hungarian.

-You can select the language in the three-dot (⋮) menu at the top right, under the "Language" menu.
+You can select the language in the menu at the top right corner (⋮), under the "Language" menu.
 The selected language will be saved and remembered after restarting the program.

-### Adding or Using More Languages
+### Adding or Using Custom Languages

 If you want to add/use more languages, download the `more_languages.json` file and place it in the same folder as `main.py` or `ZVidDown.exe`.
 (The ZVidDown_installer automatically installs the more_languages.json file into the program folder.)

 If this file is present, the program will automatically offer the languages listed in it in the menu.
 If not, only the default English and Hungarian will be available.

+The 'more_languages.json' file can be expanded independently.

+**Created by Zoárd Gódor, developer of ZLockCore**